juanmolera/ETL-project/README.md

 <img align="center" src=images/logo.png  width="50%" height="25%">

-The supermarket chosen for this project has been DIA, although in the future I hope to expand the development to include other supermarkets..
+The supermarket chosen for this project has been DIA, although in the future I hope to expand the development to include other supermarkets.
 Distribuidora Internacional de Alimentación, S.A.
 (DIA) is a Spanish multinational hard-discount supermarket chain founded in 1979.
 DIA is the largest franchiser company in Spain and the fourth largest food sector franchiser in Europe.

 ## Challenge 1: Extract